dhineshp565/Bacpipe/README.md

 # Bacpipe
-Pipeline for whole genome assembly and analysy for Oxford Nanopore reads
+Pipeline for whole genome assembly and AMR analysis for Oxford Nanopore reads